 - Have a modernized pickup design

 - Be accommodating to quick movement

 I've played PRS guitars since before I had a driver's license, so I can say confidently that they're a top-notch brand.
-Even the budget SE models are high value purchases, especially if you're willing to add a new set of pickups.
+Even the budget SE models - considered cheap electric guitars by PRS standards - are high-value purchases, especially if you're willing to add a new set of pickups.